 There is some concern that the use of ARV-based products for HIV prevention could foster the development or spread of drug-resistant strains of the virus that would compromise subsequent ARV treatment.

 Use of ARVs for HIV prevention requires HIV screening before and during use, which may pose a barrier to access in low-resource/high-demand settings.
-A non-ARV microbicide could eliminate the need for HIV screening, help to reduce the emergence of drug-resistant HIV types, and be provided over-the-counter.
+A non-ARV microbicide could eliminate the need for HIV screening, help to reduce the emergence of drug-resistant HIV types, and potentially be provided over-the-counter.

 In 2013, the Council was awarded a cooperative agreement from PEPFAR, and administered by USAID, to investigate griffithsin (GRFT) as a vaginal microbicide.
 GRFT is a naturally occurring protein isolated from algae that has potent activity against HIV and other STIs.
 GRFT for drug development is produced in tobacco plants, and initial pre-clinical testing has shown it to be safe and non-irritating in vitro (in cells and tissue) and in vivo (in animals).
-Council researchers are developing a GRFT-containing microbicide gel for pre-clinical and clinical studies.
-Results from these studies will inform the development of other delivery systems, including an intravaginal ring to provide protection immediately and up to 90 days and a fiber delivery system that can be used to provide immediate protection.